CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 As a side note, there is an additional command, `sort`, which can perform sorting.
 It does not allow sorting in descending order, however it does allow you to conditionally sort; that is, passing something like `sort <varname> in <condition>` would sort only those rows for which the condition is true, the remaining rows remain *in their exact same position*.

+^#^^#^ Exercise 3

+If you haven't already, open the "RDSL.subset" data.

+(Note: Any "interpretation" or "explanation" in this exercise is for illustrative purposes only as I have no idea what the details of this data are!)

+1. Create a new variable, `school_primary_focus`, which attempts to represent whether someone's primary focus is their schooling.
+This variable should be a binary variable with a value of 1 if the student has a GPA greater than 2.8 and is enrolled full time.
+2. The variable `bage1stsex`, representing age at 1st sex, has some very low values - some that are errors (e.g. 0 or 1) and some that are hopefully errors (below 7).
+Replace values of 0 or 1 with a missing ".", and replace values between 2-7 with missing ".a".
+3. Look at a table (`tab`) of public assistance.
+Compare it with the table of public assistant amongst blacks and non-blacks.
+Notice any relationships?